 Public Act 99-6 (2015) created a new, combined format for 911 surcharges.
-Starting October 1, 2015, the prepaid wireless 911 surcharge rose from 1.5% to 3% per retail transaction (except that Chicago may charge 9% until July 1, 2017, and 7% after that).
-Starting January 1, 2016, there is a statewide monthly surcharge on customers of telecommunications and wireless carriers equal to 87¢ per network connection, except on customers paying a local 911 surcharge.
-Local governments and emergency telephone system boards that provide wireless 911 service and that imposed a wireless carrier surcharge before July 1, 1998 may continue doing so, at a monthly rate no more than \$2.50 per connection (Chicago's rate may be higher, but will be limited to \$2.50 beginning July 1, 2017).
+Starting October 1, 2015, the prepaid wireless 911 surcharge rose from 1.5% to 3% per retail transaction (except that Chicago may charge 9% through 2020 and 7% after that).
+Starting January 1, 2016, there is a statewide monthly surcharge on telecommunications and wireless carrier customers equal to 87¢ per network connection, except on customers who pay a local 911 surcharge.
+A 2017 law raised the rate to \$1.50 starting in 2018.
+Local governments and emergency telephone system boards that provide wireless 911 service, and that imposed a wireless carrier surcharge before July 1, 1998, may continue doing so, at a monthly rate not over \$2.50 per connection (Chicago's rate may be higher, but will be limited to \$2.50 after 2020).
 Revenues from these surcharges are deposited into the Statewide 9-1-1 Fund (formerly called the Wireless Service Emergency Fund), mainly for distribution to local governments for 911 services.